ArcaneGITHUB/AdventOfCode2020/README.md

 # Advent Of Code
-Previously my attempt at Advent of code 2020, now stores all my Advent of Code attempts.
+Stores all of my Advent of Code attempts.
 https://adventofcode.com/

 ## Advent of Code 2021